Building your credit using secured credit cardsBy Caitlin in Credit

 How much do you have to deposit?

 There’s no definite answer to this question.
 Often, the required deposit is between $300 and $1000.
 A lender will usually set minimum and maximum limits for your deposit.
 Some lenders actually pay interest on your deposit and treat it as a savings account.
 Your security deposit is used in the case that you default on your payments.

 Besides the required documents (social insurance number, proof of address, etc) secured credit card providers often require you have to have proof of regular income.
 Some age restrictions are also common.
 Of course, each company has its own set of requirements.

-The main goal behind using a secured credit card is to build your credit score.
-In order to accomplish this you need to ensure that your lender reports to the major credit bureaus.
+The main goal of using a secured credit card is to build your credit score.
+In order to accomplish this, you need to ensure that your lender reports to the major credit bureaus.
 Failing to do so will result in you not getting the results you need to move on with your finances.
 It is important to ensure that your secured credit card helps you work towards your personal financial goals.